 - Procurement (Agreements and contract information)

-The signs are there, yet we allow our colleagues, visitors and friends to enter these no-go areas.
+how are you observing the access policy and instructions.
+The signs are there, yet managers allow colleagues, visitors and friends to enter these no-go areas.
 Examples are:

 - Branch back offices

 - Teller enclosures